presidential-innovation-fellows/apps-gov/README.md

 **Contract Vehicles:**

     "contracts": [
-        "add from the approved list below",
+        "add from the approved list in appendix", "e.g. micro",
-        "e.g. micro",
         "sewp is universal and should be added by default" ],